plone/training/plone_training_config/instructions.rst

 If it doesn't, don't worry, your shell isn't blocked.
 Type ``reset`` (even if you can't see the prompt) and press RETURN, and it should become visible again.

 If you point your local browser at http://localhost:8080 you see that Plone is running in vagrant.
-This works because Virtualbox forwards the port 8080 from the guest system (the vagrant Ubuntu) to the host system (your normal operating system).
+This works because VirtualBox forwards the port 8080 from the guest system (the vagrant Ubuntu) to the host system (your normal operating system).
 Now create a new Plone site by clicking "Create a new Plone site".
 The username and the password are both "admin" (Never do this on a real site!).

 The Buildout for this Plone is in a shared folder.
 This means we run it in the vagrant box from ``/vagrant/buildout`` but we can also access it in our own operating system and use our favorite editor.
 You will find the directory ``buildout`` in the directory ``training`` that you created in the very beginning next to ``Vagrantfile`` and ``manifests``.